When Multi-Task Learning Meets Partial Supervision: A Computer Vision Review: Partially Supervised Multi-Task Learning

 Using this framework, the model is claimed to outperform fully-supervised single task models whilst diminishing the availability of data/label up to 50\%.

-\cite{semi-supervised-MTL-for-semantics-depth} extends on this framework and introduces SemiMTL.
+\citet{semi-supervised-MTL-for-semantics-depth} extend on this framework and introduces SemiMTL.
 This method performs urban scene segmentation and depth estimation.
-However, the authors leverage multiple datasets in a heterogeneous (trained on different datasets) MTL framework and train their discriminator in a domain-aware fashion to compensate for the domain shift inherent to this environment.
-To do this, the authors add a inter-domain loss between the labeled dataset $A$ and unlabeled dataset $B$ which can be illustrated as below:
+However, the authors leverage multiple datasets in a heterogeneous (trained on different datasets) MTL framework and train their discriminator $D$ in a domain-aware fashion to compensate for the domain shift inherent to this environment.
+To do this, the authors add a inter-domain loss between the labeled dataset $A$ and unlabeled dataset $B$ for which the ground-truth value for an arbitrary task $t$ is noted as $y^{A}_{t}$ and $y^{B}_{t}$.
+Moreover, their respective predictions are noted $\hat{y}^{A}_{t}$ and $\hat{y}^{B}_{t}$.
+The authors choose to leverage the cross-entropy loss and as a result, this inter-domain loss can be expressed, over the data instances $i$, as:

-where the ground-truth value for the datasets $A$ and $B$ for an arbitrary task $t$ is noted as $y^{A}_{t}$ and $y^{B}_{t}$, respectively.
-Moreover, the respective two predictions are noted $\hat{y}^{A}_{t}$ and $\hat{y}^{B}_{t}$.
+where $y^{A}_{t}$ is a 3-dimensional one-hot vector, in which a three-way classifier is utilized in the discriminator to tell that the input is from the ground-truth from dataset $A$.
 Conceptually, the loss in \cref{eq:inter-domain-loss} aligns the unlabelled task prediction $\hat{y}^{B}_{t}$ onto the labelled task ground-truth $y^{A}_{t}$ to compensate for domain shifts.
 Additionally, the authors introduce different ground-truth and prediction alignment strategies such as aligning the unlabelled prediction $\hat{y}^{B}_{t}$ onto the labelled task prediction $\hat{y}^{A}_{t}$ or aligning $\hat{y}^{B}_{t}$ onto the intersection of the labelled ground-truth $y^{A}_{t}$ and prediction $\hat{y}^{A}_{t}$.